Account Operation / Legal

 CONFIDENTIALITY OF PAC

 The PAC is for my use alone and may not be assigned or transferred.
 I agree to keep the PAC confidential and to not disclose it to any person other than to a Signing Authority on the Account.
 I agree not to record the PAC in any manner or to any media, whether in writing or otherwise, including without limitation in electronic form, or by voicemail or email.
-For security reasons, the Credit Union recommends that I change my PAC on a regular basis, not use the numbers that make up my PAC in the Personal Identification Number I use in conjunction with a debit card and perhaps change the PAC every 90-120 days.
+For security reasons, the Credit Union recommends that I change my PAC on a regular basis (perhaps every 90-120 days) and not reuse the numbers that make up my PAC in the Personal Identification Number that I use in conjunction with a debit card.
 I realize that if the PAC becomes known to other than a Signing Authority on the Account, confidential information about my Account may be accessed by individuals to whom I have not intended to give access.

 I agree that I am liable for all unauthorized use of the PAC until such notification is made and acknowledged by the Credit Union.
 I further agree that, until the Credit Union receives my acknowledgement notification is not deemed to be received by the Credit Union.